 Colleen is from the South Side of Chicago, where she first developed a fond appreciation for the arts.
 Being a train ride away from most music venues in the city is a real blessing this gal does not take for granted!
 Chances are, Colleen has already crept your Spotify account and has a playlist of her own in the making.
 Some of her favorite artists include Whitney, Noname and Hinds.
 Besides music, Colleen has an intense passion for elastic waist jeans, strong cups of coffee and homemade chicken noodle soup recipes.

-Kyra grew up listening to whatever music her dad blasted throughout the house every Sunday as her and her siblings did chores.
-From a young age, Kyra fell in love with the Beatles, Hall and Oates, and Smashing Pumpkins, among others.
+From a young age, Kyra fell in love with the Beatles, Hall and Oates, and Smashing Pumpkins, among others, thanks to her dad.
 It wasn’t until her older brother introduced her to Cage the Elephant that Kyra truly fell in love in with all things music.
-When Kyra’s not grinding away at the gym (AKA working at her desk job-not working out), you can probably find her making yet another Spotify playlist, looking up the meanings behind her favorite songs, or listening to Modern Baseball.
+When Kyra’s not grinding away at the gym (AKA working at her desk job-not working out), you can probably find her doing a crossword puzzle, looking up the meanings behind her favorite songs, or listening to Modern Baseball.
 She also enjoys browsing Reddit or binge-watching anything with John Mulaney or Andy Samberg.
 Give her a follow on Twitter or Spotify at kyrapuetz and shoot her some song recommendations because she is always looking for new music.

 Maddie is currently still transitioning out of her middle school emo phase.
 You can find her listening to indie rock, taking naps at Espresso Royale or raving about my home state, Minnesota (RIP Prince).
 If Maddie won the lottery, she’d probably spend it all on Kanye’s clothing line in an attempt to appear more hip.